 We would focus on laying a strong foundation.

 No, it isn’t that we didn’t do any of these things.
-Actually when did most of them to some extent.
+Actually we did most of them to some extent.
 It is just that I would have done more.
 I would have homeschooled without fear, trusted myself and my children more.

 Once you’ve decided to homeschool, it can be overwhelming.
 There are so many philosophies, methods, and resources available.
 I’m so thankful for those choices, too.
 But when you begin homeschooling, know that the early years don’t have to cost a lot of money or take a lot of time or leave you feeling stressed.